api2cart/scala-sdk/docs/ProductApi.md

     val findWhere: String = sku // String | Child products search that is specified by field

+    val createdFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their creation date

+    val createdTo: String = 2100-08-29 13:45:52 // String | Retrieve entities to their creation date

+    val modifiedFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their modification date

+    val modifiedTo: String = 2100-08-29 13:45:52 // String | Retrieve entities to their modification date

+    val returnGlobal: Boolean = false // Boolean | Determines the type of products to be returned.
+If set to 'true', only global products will be returned; if set to 'false', only local products will be returned.

+    val responseFields: String = {result{children{id,parent_id,sku,upc,images,combination}}} // String | Set this parameter in order to choose which entity fields you want to retrieve

+    val params: String = id,model,price,images // String | Set this parameter in order to choose which entity fields you want to retrieve

+    val exclude: String = false // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all

     val reportRequestId: String = 105245017661 // String | Report request id

     val disableReportCache: Boolean = false // Boolean | Disable report cache for current request

     val useLatestApiVersion: Boolean = true // Boolean | Use the latest platform API version

-    val returnGlobal: Boolean = false // Boolean | Determines the type of products to be returned.
-If set to 'true', only global products will be returned; if set to 'false', only local products will be returned.

-    val request = apiInstance.productChildItemList(pageCursor, start, count, params, responseFields, exclude, createdFrom, createdTo, modifiedFrom, modifiedTo, productId, productIds, sku, storeId, langId, currencyId, availSale, findValue, findWhere, reportRequestId, disableReportCache, useLatestApiVersion, returnGlobal) val response = apiInvoker.execute(request)
+    val request = apiInstance.productChildItemList(start, count, pageCursor, productId, productIds, sku, storeId, langId, currencyId, availSale, findValue, findWhere, createdFrom, createdTo, modifiedFrom, modifiedTo, returnGlobal, responseFields, params, exclude, reportRequestId, disableReportCache, useLatestApiVersion) val response = apiInvoker.execute(request)

     response.onComplete {